1. Car rental agency=dft

 f.
 Incorp in AL

 g.
-Rented car from 21 year old individual at a/p-domiciliary of AL but hasn't been there for 20 years; considers it "home"
+Rented car from 21 year old individual at CVG airport; he's a domiciliary of AL but hasn't been there for 20 years; considers it "home;" dft is a corporation, incorporated in DE, with home office in IL

-2. same dft; it's not a wheel falling off car; the boat, rented
+2. same dft; it's not a wheel falling off car; a boat, rented

 through website, sinks in Pascagoula, MS